NikEmman/vaxyp/README.md

 - After that, there are 2 text areas, one for victim, one for alleged perpetrator.
 The user copies the text of the ID document of the person of interest from the Police's internal ID application, and a parsed version is provided to the right, with option for edit and copy to clip board
 - The above parsed persons will then be passed below to the documents, depending on role, some use the victim, some the perpetrator, some both.
 - Clicking the buttons in the "Εκθέσεις" section will download the relevant document in Word format, with the above provided data, to be further processed.
+- Below the person parser, there is the vehicle parser.
+Copy the vehicle's data from the official Vehicle application and paste it to have it formatted, ready for use in a document.

 ## Localization